Skip to content

 Teething causes high fever

-Teething may cause a slight elevation in body temperature but does not cause a true fever of 38 degrees Celsius (100.4 degrees Fahrenheit) or higher.
-Any fever reaching this threshold in an infant is a sign of illness requiring medical attention, not a normal teething symptom.
+Teething can cause a slight rise in body temperature, irritability, and drooling, but it does not cause a true fever of 38 degrees Celsius (100.4 Fahrenheit) or higher.
+Any fever reaching that threshold in an infant reflects illness, not teething, and needs medical evaluation.

 What we know